Sir Boateng

 pwm inverter circuit diagram

 This project depicts a 250W PWM inverter circuit built around the IC SG3524.
-The SG3524 is an integrated switching regulator circuit that includes all of the circuitry needed to build a single-ended regulator.
+The SG3524 is an integrated switching regulator circuit with all the circuitry needed to build a single-ended regulator.

 Moreover, the SG3524’s internal circuitry includes a pulse width modulator (PWM), oscillator, voltage reference, error amplifier, overload protection circuit, output drivers, and other components.